lishuhuai527/COCO-UniHuman/README.md

 ## What is COCO-UniHuman?

+We introduce two versions of COCO-UniHuman datasets.

 COCO-UniHuman v1 is the first large-scale dataset which provides annotations for human-centric perception tasks in multi-person scenarios.
-The annotations include bounding boxes, keypoints, segmetation masks, smpl parameters, attributes (age and gender).
+The annotations include bounding boxes, keypoints, segmetation masks, smpl parameters, human attributes (age and gender).
 It is an extension of [COCO 2017 dataset](https://cocodataset.org/#keypoints-2017) with the same train/val split as COCO'17.

-To encourage the research on human-centric perception, we further integrate COCO-UniHuman v1, COCO-WholeBody[16] and COCO-DensePose[17].
-Finally, we get COCO-UniHuman v2 which includes more HCP annotations.
+COCO-UniHuman v2 is an extension of COCO-UniHuman v1, which incorportates COCO-UniHuman v1, COCO-WholeBody[16] and COCO-DensePose[17], encouraing further research on multi-task human-centric perception.

 ## How to Use?